-At the Brown Barn Botanicals Farm in Abbotsford, Wisconsin we grow a wide variety of herbs and flowers for use in our natural skincare products.
-Beyond what we grow for use in our business, I also grow plants that I personally prefer for my own skincare routine.
+At the Brown Barn Botanicals Farm in Abbotsford, Wisconsin we grow a wide variety of herbs and flowers for use in creating natural skincare products.
+Beyond what we grow for use in formulations, I also grow plants that I personally prefer for my own skincare routine.

 Below are some of my favorites and how I use them to my skincare advantage.

 Peppermint – Peppermint is simultaneously soothing, invigorating, and clarifying.
-I drink a daily glass of detoxifying beauty water made with a generous amount of peppermint, slices of lemon and ginger to promote gentle detoxification.
-When applied to your skin, Peppermint stimulates blood flow and also helps to naturally balance facial oils.
-Tip: Grow peppermint in a pot to keep it from spreading out of control.
+I drink a daily glass of detoxifying water made with a generous amount of peppermint, slices of lemon and a sliver of peeled ginger to promote gentle detoxification.
+When applied to your skin, Peppermint stimulates blood flow and also helps to naturally balance sebum (natural body oil).

-Aloe Vera – Aloe Vera’s gel filled leaves soothe burned skin and reduce inflammation.
-Aloe can also be used as an oil-free moisturizer though regular use can over-dry your skin.
-Extract by cutting the leaves open and scooping out the gel.
+Aloe Vera – Aloe Vera’s gel-filled leaves soothe burned skin and reduce inflammation.
+Aloe can also be used as an occasional oil-free moisturizer to apply following overexposure to sun or wind (limit use because regular use can over-dry your skin).
+Extract aloe gel by cutting the leaves open and scooping out the gel.
 Aloe as a direct moisturizing application is great for those with acne prone or oily skin.

 Christine Untiedt, Owner, Brown Barn Botanicals